ryanmcnally93/torquay-sunday-league/README.md

 - The image of Trent Alexander-Arnold was obtained from <a href="https://www.footyrenders.com/premier-league/liverpool/trent-alexander-arnold-72/">Footyrenders</a>, Cut by: crisssnw.

+- The image of Aleksandar Mitrovic was obtained from <a href="https://www.footyrenders.com/nations/serbia/aleksandar-mitrovic-3/">Footyrenders</a>, Cut by: szwejzi.

+- The image of Son Heung-min was obtained from <a href="https://www.footyrenders.com/premier-league/tottenham/son-heung-min-29/">Footyrenders</a>, Cut by: Lacen99.

 - The rules one image was obtained from <a href="https://www.pexels.com/photo/action-activity-adult-athletes-262524/">Pexels</a>, posted by "Pixabay".

 - The rules two image was obtained from <a href="https://pixabay.com/photos/soccer-ball-referee-sports-6679088/">Pixabay</a>, posted by "Planet_fox".